Mark Hernández

-Mark "Marky" Hernández (born 7 August 1996) is an American soccer player who plays as a midfielder for Northern Colorado Hailstorm FC in USL League One.
+Mark "Marky" Hernández (born August 7, 1996) is an American soccer player who plays as a midfielder for Spokane Velocity in USL League One.

 Career

 Chattanooga Red Wolves

 Prior to the 2020 season, Hernández moved to USL League One club Chattanooga Red Wolves SC.
 He made his league debut for the club on 25 July 2020, playing the entirety of a 2–2 away draw with Tormenta FC.

-On 11 January 2022, Hernández signed with League One expansion club Northern Colorado Hailstorm FC.
+On January 11, 2022, Hernández signed with League One expansion club Northern Colorado Hailstorm FC.

+On February 14, 2025, Hernández joined USL League One side Spokane Velocity.